 Dr. Young received her Doctor of Pharmacy degree from Creighton University, Omaha, NE, and completed a pharmacy practice residency at Barnes-Jewish Hospital in St. Louis and a specialty practice residency in drug information and evidence-based practice at The University of Texas (UT) Health Science Center in San Antonio.
 She went on to earn a Master of Public Health degree from the UT Houston School of Public Health.
-Dr. Young is currently a Clinical Associate Professor in the Division of Health Outcomes and Pharmacy Practice and Director of Interprofessional Education and Community Engagement at The University of Texas at Austin College of Pharmacy.
+Dr. Young is currently a Clinical Associate Professor in the Pharmacy Practice Division, and Director of Interprofessional Education and Community Engagement at The University of Texas at Austin College of Pharmacy.

 Dr. Young is named a UT System Fellow in Clinical Safety and Effectiveness, and is recipient of the San Antonio Preceptor-of-the-Year Award and the UT Austin Teaching Excellence Award.
 She is a 2014 recipient of the UT System Regents’ Outstanding Teaching Award.